jgwaugh/freqseq/README.md

 ## Problem

-Suppose we are running a random experiment to determine the efficacy of some intervention with a **binary response**.
+Suppose we are running a random experiment to determine the efficacy of some intervention with a **binary response** (the response taking the value of $1$ is called a "conversion").
 We would like to end this experiment early if results look promising without "peeking" (peeking incurs bias by effectively testing multiple hypotheses).

 What we want here is a **sequential test**, a test that allows for early stopping if results look promising without incurring a heightened false positive rate.